trith/trith/README.md

     >> "Hello, world!" print
     Hello, world!

-For example, here's how you would verify that Trith gives the correct answer to the ultimate question of life, the universe, and everything:
+For example, here's how you would start with two prime numbers and end up with the correct answer to the ultimate question of life, the universe, and
+everything:

     $ 3sh
-    >> 3 dup + 7 *
+    >> 3 7 swap dup + *
     => [42] : []

 In the above `3sh` examples, `>>` indicates lines that you type, and `=>`